Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

 Our extended tracking satellites structures will contain:

 ##### Primary Key (src_pk)
 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
+For an XTS we would expect this to be the same as the corresponding link or hub PK.

 ##### Hashdiff (src_satellite['HASHDIFF'])
 A hashed representation of the record's payload.
+Since the XTS only needs to identify differences in payload it is more suitable to store the hash rather than the full payload.

 ##### Satellite name (src_satellite['SATELLITE_NAME'])
 The name of the satellite that the payload is being staged to.
+This allows us to use one XTS table to track records for many satellites and accurately maintain their timelines.

 ##### Load date (src_ldts)
 A load date or load date timestamp. this identifies when the record was first loaded into the database.